pmem/pmemkv/doc/libpmemkv.7.md

 Existing bindings:

-+ JNI & Java - for details see <https://github.com/pmem/pmemkv-java>
++ Java - for details see <https://github.com/pmem/pmemkv-java>

++ JNI - for details see <https://github.com/pmem/pmemkv-jni>

 + Node.js - for details see <https://github.com/pmem/pmemkv-nodejs>